performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Time Dilation and Time Skew
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-time dilationIf a PMDA is tardy in returning results, or the PCP
+If a PMDA is tardy in returning results, or the PCP
 monitoring tool is connected to PMCD via a slow or congested network, an
 error might be introduced in rate calculations due to a difference
 between the time the metric was sampled and the time PMCD sends the